 Savor the Season, One Bowl at a Time

+Can I make these soups ahead of time?
 Yes!
-Soups are perfect for meal prep since the flavors often improve after a day in the fridge. - How should I store leftover soup?
+Soups are perfect for meal prep; the flavors often improve after a day in the fridge.

-Store leftovers in an airtight container in the fridge for up to 4 days, or freeze for up to 3 months. - Can I make these soups vegetarian?
+How should I store leftover soup?
+Store leftovers in an airtight container in the fridge for up to 4 days, or freeze for up to 3 months.

+Can I make these soups vegetarian?
 Absolutely!
-Substitute vegetable broth for chicken or turkey broth, and omit any meat-based toppings. - What’s the best way to reheat soup?
+Substitute vegetable broth for chicken or turkey broth, and omit meat-based toppings.

+What’s the best way to reheat soup?
 Reheat soup on the stovetop over medium heat, stirring occasionally.
-Add a splash of water or broth if it’s too thick. - Can I use frozen vegetables in these recipes?
+Add a splash of water or broth if it’s too thick.

+Are these soups freezer-friendly?
 Yes!
-Cool the soup completely before freezing in portion-sized containers for an easy grab-and-go meal. - Can I make the soups in a slow cooker?
+Cool the soup completely before freezing in portion-sized containers for easy grab-and-go meals.

+Can I make the soups in a slow cooker?
 Definitely!
 Slow cookers are great for soups—just adjust the cooking time (typically 4–6 hours on low).

 Leave a Reply